ohmp/james-project/src/adr/0030-separate-attachment-content-and-metadata.md

 Users running Cassandra schema version prior version 5 will have to go through James release 3.5.0 to upgrade to a version after version 5 before proceeding with their update.

 We noticed performance enhancement when using IMAP FETCH and JMAP GetMessages.
-Runnin g a gatling test suite exercising JMAP getMessages on a dataset containing attachments leads to the following observations:
+Running a gatling test suite exercising JMAP getMessages on a dataset containing attachments leads to the following observations:

  - Overall better average performance for all JMAP queries (10% global p50 improvement)